chulminy/AE_ENVE_GEOE_121/README.md

 * Apply MATLAB to write your own program.

 ## Study Guide
-* Watch lecture video(s) of each module.
+* Attend all lectures.
+There are [recordings of all lecture modules](#lecture-video) so you can review them if you do not understand them clearly.
-* Solve problems in the course materials and tutorials by yourself (see [this instruction](#tutorial)).
+* Solve problems in the course materials and tutorials by yourself (see [instruction](#tutorial)).
 * Type and run all scripts of sample solutions in the course material and tutorial videos.
 Never skim the code.
-* Make online engagement through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/685447) or attend [live help sessions](#live-help-session).
+* Make online engagement through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/685447) or or ask for help from TA.
 * Watch tutorial videos to check your answers to the problems.
 * Employ an editor, Workspace browser, and debugging tool to solve the problems (not on MATLAB Grader).
-* Work with your colleagues or ask for help from TAs.

 ## Prerequisites
-"Linear algebra" (AE/ENVE/GEOE 115) is a prerequisite for this course, which you  already learned in the 1A term.
+"Linear algebra" (CIVE/AE/ENVE/GEOE 115) is a prerequisite for this course, which you  already learned in the 1A term.
 If you are not familiar with these topics, please review corresponding lecture slides or tutorials.

 * [**How to use MATLAB Grader?**](doc/matlab_grader)
 * [**How to download and install MATLAB on your computer?**](doc/matlab_install)